Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Finally, if I were to do this project again, I might experiment with intentionally dropping an entire large clade, because though each tree with fewer tips does theoretically represent poorer and poorer taxon sampling, I do not think that poor taxon sampling in reality would necessarily be structured randomly across the entire tree.
 For example, based on published phylogenies of *Selaginella*, it is obvious (and not unexpected) that many of the major clades also share similar biogeographical patterns.
 In collecting these plants for my work, it seems likely that I would over represent the North American clade, and underrepresent clades from Asia, since it will likely be more difficult to get access to those plants.
 If I were to do this project again, instead of randomly dropping tips from the trees, I would make them representative of the sort of biased sampling I just described.

+Overall, though my inexperience with computational methods led to the bulk of my time and effort in this project going towards getting code that actually worked (and that I actually understood) rather than towards doing analyses beyond what I ended up having time to present here, this project was valuable to me as someone very new to these topics.
+It was helpful to interact first hand with an idea we had read a paper about, and now I have the foundation to play around with more advanced ideas based on this simple foundation.

 ##Acknowledgements
 Andrew Leslie, for help with heat-mapping.